 If you live outside of India and are tempted to try out this cheap new plan from Netflix, my recommendation would be not to do so.
 That’s because the Indian content library of Netflix is vastly different from the U.S. library, and it includes a lot of regional shows.

-Netflix will roll out this plan to other parts of the world gradually, but the rollout will likely be limited to developing markets.
+Netflix will gradually roll out this plan to other parts of the world, but the rollout will likely be limited to developing markets.

 What are your thoughts on this new mobile-only plan from Netflix for Rs 199?